A brief illustrative vignette of the dire future that awaits all those hoping to reside in Dublin.

 You sit there, in your log cabin.
 The thick midnight air surrounding you, like a barrier, separating you from the world.
 The tears come thick and fast.
 You try to stem them, to not weep too loudly - conscious of the fact that Ms. Stevens will complain if there are any loud noises after 9.30pm.
 "How has it come to this," you lament, staring at the piles of empty bean cans that have accrued around the feet of your musty futon, "How has it come to this?"

 This is the future that awaits us all.
 Every one of us fostering the audacious and foolhardy aspiration to one day, perhaps, own something that can be roughly called a home.
 Us pie-eyed dreamers have only disappointment and the promise of a prolonged and financially necessitated residency in a log-cabin to look forward to.
-Such is the state of the housing crisis in Dublin.
+Such is the state of the housing crisis in Dublin, and Ireland in general.

-People Before Profit Councillor John Lyons, has sought for Dublin City Council to show greater tolerance for people looking to build log cabins in their gardens, in order to help alleviate the housing crisis.
+In light of the crisis, People Before Profit Councillor, John Lyons, has sought for Dublin City Council to show greater tolerance for people looking to build log cabins in their gardens, in order to help alleviate the housing crisis.
 He brought the motion to the council after a case where a couple in Raheny who, unable to afford a house and looking for somewhere to live, decided to buy and install a log cabin in the back of one of their parents' houses.
 However after having done so, neighbours complained about the construction and they face the prospect of having their home taken away from them.